MonicaMMartinezV/AutomatonElvish15/README.md

 In order to accept these words, I modeled the DFA, as follows:
 ![Automaton](automatonImage.jpg)

 This automaton operates with the initial state "start" and two states, "s1" and "s2", which are designated as accepted states.
 Transitions are defined for each state and input symbol combination.
-This DFA is designed to accept words like "amil", "an", "anarya", "anca", and "and" from the Elvish language, providing a mechanism for efficient language recognition.
+This DFA is designed to accept words like "amil", "an", "anarya", "anca", and "and" from the Elvish language.

 *The presented automaton is equivalent to the following regular expression:*